totten/citges/doc/proto-json.md

 ## General terms

-The Civi::pipe protocol is a synchronous request-response mechanism with line-oriented messaging and JSON formatting.
+The Civi::pipe protocol provides a request-response mechanism with line-oriented messaging and JSON formatting.
 Specifically,

-1. A client opens a connection to Civi::pipe
+1. A client opens a connection to `Civi::pipe()`
-2. The server responds with a header (JSON, UTF8, one-line).
+2. The server responds with a header (UTF-8, one-line, JSON).
-3. The client submits a request (JSON, UTF8, one line).
+3. The client submits a request (UTF-8, one-line, JSON).
-4. The server sends a response (JSON, UTF8, one line).
+4. The server sends a response (UTF-8, one-line, JSON.
 5. Go back to (3).

+The protocol is synchronous with a single thread of operation (*one request then one response*).
+This parallels the PHP-HTTP architecture ordinarily used by CiviCRM (*one process handles one request at a time*).
+However, it expands the lifespan of the PHP process to serve multiple requests.
+This avoids redundant bootstraps, but it is only suitable for a series of requests with a common context (*eg several requests by the same user*).

 The pipe protocol is specifically focused on two-channel communication (`STDIN`/`STDOUT`).
-If there is a third channel (`STDERR`), then the client MAY log or display it for debugging purposes.
+If there is a third (`STDERR`) channel, then the client MAY log or display it for debugging purposes.
 However, `STDERR` must be ignored when parsing requests and responses.

 ## Example